JelleZijlstra/taxonomy/docs/name.md

   specimen involved.
 - _collection_: Reference to the collection in which the type specimen is located (in the [Collection](/docs/collection) table).
-- _type specimen source_: Reference to the publication in which information about the type specimen was found.
-Deprecated; type specimens should be supported by SpecimenDetail tags (see below) instead.
 - _genus type kind_: For genus-group taxa, the way the type species was designated (original designation, original monotypy, tautonymy, Linnaean tautonymy, subsequent designation).